-The quality of the cellular connection between a Cloud Connector and DT’s cloud service depends on a number of factors:
+The quality of the cellular connection between a Cloud Connector and DT’s cloud service depends on several factors:

 - The distance to the nearest base station